Welcome to the Biological Nurturing Website !

 How can you explain Biological Nurturing to future parents?

 Mothers lie their sleeping babies on top of their bodies so that baby's head is near or on the breast.
 In other words mothers keep their Sleeping babies at "the right address".
-Baby was IN the womb, now s.he is ON the womb, tummy to tummy.
+Baby was IN the womb, now s.he is ON the womb, tummy on tummy.

 What are the main advantages for the mother and the baby?